urbanjost/M_intrinsics/md7/BLOCK.md

 declarations, and may be exited using the **exit(7f)** statement.

-Aside from the following restrictions a block construct is in many ways similiar to a contained procedure without parameters accept it is constructed in-line instead of after the body of the current procedure.
+Aside from the following restrictions a block construct is in many ways similar to a contained procedure without parameters accept it is constructed in-line instead of after the body of the current procedure.

 So if you are thinking about making a contained procedure that will be